VariantSync/RaQuN/README.md

   * [`nwm`](src/main/java/de/variantsync/matching/nwm) contains the sources of the NwM prototype implementation written by Rubin and Chechik and slightly adjusted by us.
   * [`pairwise`](src/main/java/de/variantsync/matching/pairwise) contains a wrapper written by us for Rubin and Chechik's implementation of a pairwise matcher.
   * [`raqun`](src/main/java/de/variantsync/matching/raqun) contains RaQuN's implementation written by us.
+* [`EXPERIMENTS.md`](EXPERIMENTS.md) contains detailed instructions on how to run and configure experiments with and without Docker.
+You can find basic instructions in the sections below.
 * [`INSTALL.md`](INSTALL.md) contains detailed instructions on how to prepare the artifacts for running on your system.
 * [`LICENSE.md`](LICENSE.md) contains licensing information.
 * [`REQUIREMENTS.md`](REQUIREMENTS.md) contains the requirements for installing and running the artifacts on your system.